gurjot06oct/Cplusplus/13 OOPS/classes_objects/01 class.markdown

     return dataMember;
 }

-// Definition of data member outside the class int MyClass::dataMember = 0;
+// Definition of data member outside the class is alllowed only if it is static
+// int MyClass::dataMember = 0;

 int main() {
     MyClass obj;